PowerDNS/pdns/docs/markdown/authoritative/backend-bind.md

 ## pdns\_control commands
 ### `bind-add-zone <domain> <filename>`
-Add zone `domain` from `filename` to PDNS's bind backend.
+Add zone `domain` from `filename` to PowerDNS's bind backend.
 Zone will be loaded at first request. **Note**: this does not add the zone to the [`bind-config`](#bind-config) file.